Carlj0666/i_rorschach_back_end/README.md

 Under config/routes, line (resources :model_name) allows full CRUD functionality, can specify/limit.

+Using Serializer to specify what data to render to json

 # Installation
 Open the (backend) of i-Rorschach in your favorite text editor, run (rails s -p 3001) in the console to spin up the server.
 Open the (frontend) of i-Rorschach, this app, and run (npm start) in the console to load webpage from the local host.